-No immediate transaction is required if any policy exception or a sudden unexpected change in portfolio size causes the category holdings to exceed their limits, or the portfolio duration to fall outside of target.
-Subsequent investment transactions will work towards bringing the portfolio into compliance with the above guidelines within a reasonable amount of time.
+No transaction is required if any policy exception or a sudden unexpected change in portfolio size causes the category holdings to exceed their limits, subsequent investment transactions will work towards returning the portfolio to the diversification limits contained in the above guidelines within a reasonable amount of time.
 Within fifteen (15) days of an exception, staff will notify the audit committee and identify a plan and estimated time for returning the portfolio to its policy parameters.
 Weekly reports will be submitted to the audit committee until the portfolio is within its established policy parameters.